 Howmet has historically paid quarterly dividends on its preferred and common stock.
-The Company paid an aggregate of \$44 in common stock and preferred stock dividends to shareholders during 2022.
+The Company paid an aggregate of \$73 in common stock and preferred stock dividends to shareholders during 2023.
 Because all dividends are subject to approval by Howmet's Board of Directors, amounts are not included in the preceding table unless such authorization has occurred.
-As of December 31, 2022, there were 412,155,057 shares of outstanding common stock and 546,024 shares of outstanding Class A preferred stock.
-In 2022, the preferred stock dividend was \$3.75 per share.
-A dividend of \$0.10 per share on the Company's common stock was paid in 2022 (\$0.02 per share in each of the first, second, and third quarters of 2022 and \$0.04 in the fourth quarter of 2022).
-Fully diluted shares outstanding as of December 31, 2022 were 418,011,145.
+As of December 31, 2023, there were 409,914,461 shares of outstanding common stock and 546,024 shares of outstanding Class A preferred stock.
+In 2023, the preferred stock dividend was \$3.75 per share.
+A dividend of \$0.17 per share on the Company's common stock was paid in 2023 (\$0.04 per share in each of the first, second, and third quarters of 2023 and \$0.05 in the fourth quarter of 2023).
+Fully diluted shares outstanding as of December 31, 2023 were 412,897,456.

-The Company's Board of Directors authorized a share repurchase program of up to \$1,500 of the Company's outstanding common stock.
-After giving effect to the share repurchases made through the fourth quarter of 2022, approximately \$947 Board authorization remained available as of January 1, 2023.
-There is no stated expiration for the Share Repurchase Programs.
+The Board authorized a share repurchase program of up to \$1,500 of the Company's outstanding common stock.
+After giving effect to the share repurchases made through the fourth quarter of 2023, approximately \$697 Board authorization remained available as of January 1, 2024.
+There is no stated expiration for the Share Repurchase Program.
 Accordingly, amounts have not been included in the preceding table.
 See "Liquidity and Capital Resources" for additional information.